RotherOSS/doc-otobo-installation/content/backup-restore.rst

     This setting will be passed on to the command mysqldump.
 The default setting is 64M.

     Error when the table information_schema.COLUMN_STATISTICS is missing:
-    This error occures with some versions of mysqldump 8.0.x.
-The problem can be evaded by passing the option --extra-dump-options="--column-statistics=0"
+    This error occurs with some versions of mysqldump 8.0.x.
+The problem can be evaded by passing the option --extra-dump-options="--column-statistics=0" Restore

-Restore
 -------